-I'm a member of the mathematics faculty at the Department of Mathematics at the University of Nevada Reno.
+I'm a member of the mathematics faculty in applied mathematics the Department of Mathematics and Statistics at the University of Nevada Reno.
 My research interests are Navier-Stokes equations, dynamical systems, fractal dimensions and turbulence.
 Techniques used include functional analysis and large-scale numerical simulation.
-I'm currently working on realtionships between the weak separation condition and Assouad dimension, data assimilation of observational measurements with stochasitic errors and the bioremediation of contaminated soil.
+I'm currently working on relationships between the weak separation condition and Assouad dimension, data assimilation of observational measurements with stochastic errors and the bioremediation of contaminated soil.

 I currently maintain the department server called okapi for use by all graduate students and faculty in the department.
 Please let me know if you have any trouble with this machine.

 I gave a talk entitled "Data-assimilation and Turbulence Modeling" October 27, 2019 for the Conference on Computational Mathematics and Applications at University of Nevada, Las Vegas.

 I gave a talk at the SIAM Conference on Analysis of Partial Differential Equations December 11-14, 2019 in La Quinta, California.